prefix-dev/rattler-build/docs/tutorials/rust.md

 # Building a Rust package

-Building a Rust package is very straightforward with `rattler-build`.
-In this example, we build the a package for the `cargo-edit` utility, which is a utility for managing Cargo dependencies from the command line.
+We're using `rattler-build` to build a Rust package for the `cargo-edit` utility.
+This utility manages Cargo dependencies from the command line.

-One tiny challenge is that the Rust compiler is not "pre-configured" and we need to add a `variant_config.yaml` file to the package:
+To configure the Rust compiler, we add a `variant_config.yaml` file to the package:

 ```yaml title="variant_config.yaml"
 rust_compiler: rust